AmgiOS/babyfeed-privacy/terms.md

 ### 2.1 Agreement

-By using BabyFeed, you acknowledge that:
+By using FeedEase, you acknowledge that:

 - You have read, understood, and agree to these Terms
-- You have read and agree to our [Privacy Policy]([https://github.com/AmgiOS/babyfeed-privacy/blob/main/privacy.md]))
+- You have read and agree to our [Privacy Policy]([https://github.com/AmgiOS/FeedEase-privacy/blob/main/privacy.md]))
 - You are at least 13 years old (or legal age in your jurisdiction)
 - You have the legal capacity to enter into a binding agreement

 ### 2.2 Parental Use

-- BabyFeed is designed for parents/guardians to track their baby's feeding
+- FeedEase is designed for parents/guardians to track their baby's feeding
 - You must be 13+ years old to use the App
 - You are responsible for all data entered about your child
 - You have full parental authority over the child's data